Michael Groveman

-Michael Groveman (born 1962) is an American businessman who served as the CEO of Bill Blass limited from 1990 to 2007.
+Michael Groveman (born 1962) is an American businessman who was the CEO of Bill Blass limited from 1990 to 2007.
 Before moving to Bill Blass, Groveman was a manager in the accounting firm of Ferro, Berdon and Company in New York.
 He has a B.A. in accounting from Long Island University C.W.
 Post.
 Groveman sold Bill Blass to NexCen Brands Inc. in 2007 for $70 million.